zuo/unittest_expander/docs/reference.rst

    .. method:: __add__(param_collection)

-      Returns a new :class:`paramseq` instance -- being a result of concatenation of the current :class:`paramseq` instance and given *param_collection* (see the description of the :class:`paramseq` constructor's argument *param_collection*...).
+      Returns a new :class:`paramseq` instance -- being a result of concatenation of the :class:`paramseq` instance we operate on and the given *param_collection* (see the description of the :class:`paramseq` constructor's argument *param_collection*...).

    .. method:: __radd__(param_collection)

-      Returns a new :class:`paramseq` instance -- being a result of concatenation of given *param_collection* (see the description of the :class:`paramseq` constructor's argument *param_collection*...)
+      Returns a new :class:`paramseq` instance -- being a result of concatenation of the given *param_collection* (see the description of the :class:`paramseq` constructor's argument
-      and the current :class:`paramseq` instance.
+      *param_collection*...) and the :class:`paramseq` instance we
+      operate on.

    .. method:: context(context_manager_factory, \
                        *its_args, **its_kwargs, \
                        _enable_exc_suppress_=False)

-      Returns a new :class:`paramseq` instance containing clones of the items of the current instance -- each cloned with a :meth:`param.context` call (see below), to which all given arguments are passed.
+      Returns a new :class:`paramseq` instance containing clones of the items of the instance we operate on -- each cloned with a :meth:`param.context` call (see below), to which all given arguments are passed.